What are UK wine importers really looking for in a new brand?

 Wine importers and suppliers are increasingly not looking at wine producers anymore for new brands to sell.
 They are looking at themselves.
 With margins increasingly tighter all the way down the supply chain it makes far more commercial sense to come up with brand ideas yourself.
-We can expect to see more importers go out and source and blend their own wines and take control of each step of the process.
+We can expect to see more wine importers go out and source and blend their own wines and take control of each step of the process.

 5. Shipped and bottled

 The year-in-year-out increases in duty levels imposed on wine in the UK mean being able to ship wine in bulk to be bottled in the market is only going to become more important thanks to the huge savings that can be made.
 So much so that already up to 70% of wine on sale is the UK bottled.
-It is not just the go-to option for more and more brands owners looking to make their mark in the UK, but for those importers making brands for themselves.
+It is not just the go-to option for more and more brand owners looking to make their mark in the UK, but for those wine importers making brands for themselves.
 It is why varietal-driven brands are now so important.
 They give the brand owner, the importer and their customers the flexibility to change where they source any particular variety from depending on their cost at any given time of the year.